Shoot Hoops Not Drugs

 A native of Wilmore, Polson set the Kentucky High School Athletic Association record for free throws attempted and made in a January 2009 game in which he tallied 50 points.
 As a senior, he helped lead West Jessamine High School to the second round of the Sweet 16 state tournament and was named First Team All-State.
 He finished his high-school career as the school’s all-time leading scorer with 1,884 points.

-Polson, who assisted with several camps in 2015 and 2016, replaces SHND founder Jeff Sheppard.
+Polson, who assisted with several camps in 2015 and 2016, took over the camps from SHND founder Jeff Sheppard in 2017.